 The Bar Standards Board requires barristers working in the youth court and those who intend to do so in the next 12 months to register with the BSB and declare that they have the specialist skills, knowledge and attributes necessary to work effectively with vulnerable children and young people, which are set out by the BSB in the Youth Proceedings competences and guidance.
 YJLC’s training helps barristers gain the relevant competencies enabling them to make the requisite declaration.

 Solicitors are required to make an annual declaration to the Solicitors Regulation Authority (SRA) as to their continued competence.
 The SRA’s position is that those practising in the youth court have a responsibility to regularly reflect on the quality of their practice and undertake regular learning and development so their skills and knowledge remain up to date.
-YJLC’s training helps solicitors stay up to date with an ever evolving youth justice system.
+YJLC’s training helps solicitors stay up to date with an ever-evolving youth justice system.

 Read about our training here